 During AC Impedance tests the potentiostat is put into a faster mode.
 The compromise between stability and speed is most apparent when measuring high impedance cells.
 A few pF of capacitance is needed across the ZRA; Potentiostat and RE to maintain stability.
 This then determines the maximum operating frequency for any current range.
 Our software understands this maximum and sets the appropriate range.
 This does not mean that a 100 MOhm cell can then be measured at 100 kHz.
 The practical limit for say a 100 MOhm cell is about 10 Hz.
 All manufacturers are constrained by the same laws of physics so only systems with impedances of around 100 -1000 Ohms can be measured with any accuracy using a top frequency of 100 kHz.
 Using our Femto Amp (was named Paint Buffer) and measuring a cell of 1 GOhm the top frequency for accurate measurement is about 1Hz the same as other honest manufacturers.
 We do however have an interesting device to squeeze more accuracy out of an instrument.
 Each of our instruments that incorporate AC (Gill 8, Field Machine, Gill AC and Gill 12) undergoes a very extensive calibration procedure over a series of 8 decades of cell load 10 amplitudes and the full range of frequencies to produce a calibration matrix we call the P.A.I.R. table (Phase and Impedance Reduction).
 This is then applied to the raw data to reduce cable and instrument induced errors.
 The instruments can easily be recalibrated using any length and type of cable.
 For example 60 feet of cable up a power station flue can easily effect the results when looking for dew point corrosion but not if calibrated with a P.A.I.R. table.

 Some people need power and not just an Amp or two but tens even hundreds of Amps.
 We make big current systems.
-They are not cheap but they do work.

 The last tip is just a note to scientists and technicians who come to testing for the first time.
 Don't be afraid to have a play with your system at first.
 Try simple jam jar tests with chunks of electrodes taped to the side.
 Waggle electrodes about when polarising.
 Try the effect of widely different sweep rates and polarising voltages.
 Shine lights on the cell, turn on motors, scratch electrodes and bubble the electrolyte.
 Try altering cell geometry and generally get a feel for the orders of magnitude of the system.
 Then tighten up your experimental design not the other way round.